gillian-guide/gillian-guide.github.io/docs/extras/modloading.en.md

 ???+ info "Usage"

     ???
 "Installing mods"
         To install mods, create a folder with the name of your mod in :material-folder:==modloader==.
-Then create(with [OpenIV](openiv.md)) or place an `.img` or other [supported files](https://zolika1351.pages.dev/mods/ivtweaker) in that folder. ==Don't use subfolders.
+Then create(with [OpenIV](openiv.md)) or place an `.img` or other [supported files](https://zolika1351.pages.dev/mods/ivtweaker) in that folder.
+You can also leave a :material-file:`GTAIVOnly`, :material-file:`TLADOnly` or a :material-file:`TBoGTOnly` to avoid bloating the config. ==Don't use subfolders.
 Use different folders for files that can be used for both IV and EFLC DLCs to avoid compatibility issues==.
         ??? warning "Expected folder structure"
             Improved Animations mod will be used for an example.